bneumayr/aisa-kg-system/README.md

 # aisa-kg-system
 The AISA KG system is at the core of the AISA system.

-The AISA KG system builds on Apache Jena Fuseki and facilitates the modularization of the Knowledge Graph (KG) and of the knowledge processing.
+The AISA KG system builds on Apache Jena Fuseki and facilitates the modularization of the Knowledge Graph (KG) and modularized and recurring knowledge processing.